 Avalon A5 Self Cleaning Bottleless Water Cooler Dispenser

-With three temperature settings, you can customize the Avalon to suit your preferences.
-You can opt for cool or crisp cold water, or even set the temperature to piping hot for tea or coffee.
-The hot water spout has a safety lock to make the system safe for use by children, and there’s a built-in night light, too, so you can safely pour yourself a cup of water in all light levels.
+- Three temperature settings – It’s quick and easy to customize the Avalon to suit your preferences.
+Choose from either cool or crisp cold water, or set the temperature to piping hot for tea or coffee.
+The hot water spout has a CHILD safety lock, and there’s a built-in night light, too.

 Brio Self Cleaning Bottleless Water Cooler Dispenser